umcconnell/destroyer2/README.md

 ## Deployment

 Change the database password in the [.env ](.env) file and in the [redis.conf](db/redis.conf) file. (see also: [docs#customizing](/docs/docs.md#customizing))

+## Docs

+See the [docs](docs/docs.md) for more information about the system architecture, API endpoints, game events and customization.

 ## Built With